 Because we have different offers on each tier of the value ladder, so we design different types of sales funnel to sell each type of offer.

-The value ladder moves up from low-priced products to high priced products.
-In the sales funnel strategy, we discuss 4 types of sales funnel: Lead Funnel, Buyer Funnel, High-tickets Funnel, and other funnels.
+The value ladder offering multiple value tiers at various price points and moves up from low to high-priced products.
+In the sales funnel strategy, we discuss 4 types of the funnel: Lead Funnel, Buyer Funnel, High-tickets Funnel, and other funnels.